Applying for Financial Aid is a two step process:

 CSS PROFILE Application

-Complete the 2013-2014 PROFILE online at collegeboard.com and indicate Brown University as one of the recipients by using our CSS Code of 3189.
+Complete the 2015-2016 PROFILE online at collegeboard.org and indicate Brown University as one of the recipients by using our CSS Code of 3189.
 (If your parents are separated or divorced, use information from your custodial parent.)
 Print a copy for your own reference.
-For Spanish speaking applicants a Spanish Profile is available.
+For Spanish speaking applicants a Spanish Profile will be available after October 1st..

 Noncustodial Parent's PROFILE